 - Nichols Humanitarian Fund was established in 2006 by the E.C. and Lucile Hamby Nichols Trust and it enables Vanderbilt students to volunteer for local, domestic, or international humanitarian service opportunities.
 Support is primarily focused on summer projects, or projects that take place during defined academic breaks.
 Funds are available for educational and other expenses.
 All currently enrolled Vanderbilt students are eligible to receive assistance from the Fund, provided that they are citizens or permanent residents of the U.S.

-- Center for Latin American Studies (CLAS) Summer Awards Programs are available to both Vanderbilt graduate and undergraduate students pursuing research projects in Latin America.
+- Center for Latin American, Caribbean, and Latix Studies (CLAX) Summer Awards Programs are available to both Vanderbilt graduate and undergraduate students pursuing research projects in Latin America.
 The call for applications is posted on the CLAS website each December and applications are due in early February.

-- The Vanderbilt Global Education Office (GEO) maintains a short list of select scholarships offered by GEO, other units at Vanderbilt, and external agencies.
+- The former Vanderbilt Global Education Office maintains a short list of select scholarships offered by Vanderbilt and external agencies.

 - The Vanderbilt University Career Center maintains a list of external funding opportunities and research fellowships for graduate students.
 Examples include the Fulbright-Fogarty Fellowship and the Boren Fellowship.